Join us for an adventure in flavor!

 Completed shrimp saganaki recipe in the skillet.

-1. Our first choice to serve with this Greek Shrimp drenched in tomatoes and feta is warm crusty bread.
+1. My first choice to serve with this Greek Shrimp drenched in tomatoes and feta is warm crusty bread.
 Try some artisan style bread like my no knead bread.
 It’s excellent and so easy to make.
 You can try any sourdough or French baguette, too.

 3. Serve it over a bed or orzo or any of your favorite pastas.